AndreiBarsan/andreibarsan.github.io/about.md

 permalink: /about/
 ---

+Hello!

+My name is Andrei Bârsan.
 I'm a Master's student at ETH Zürich.

-Between May and July 2015, I'll be in San Francisco, interning on Twitter's Ads team.
+Between May and July 2015, I'll be in San Francisco, interning on Twitter's Performance Ads team, working with Scala atop Apache Storm and Hadoop.

 In 2014 I interned at Google NYC.
 I was part of the Data Protection Team within Google, and I helped developed a system for performing security-oriented static